isomerpages/tp-virtualcampus/_explore/05e-Alumni Portal.md

 Don’t miss out on these great deals!
 Update your particulars with us here [NOW](https://form.gov.sg/#!/5eec8b9da56c390011f8583d){:target="_blank"} to enjoy access to the app!

-*(*Details of how to download and activate your TP Oei app will be released in due course.
-Stay tuned for more updates!)*
+<i>(*Details of how to download and activate your TP Oei app will be released in due course.
+Stay tuned for more updates!)</i>

 ![Join the Alumni Family](/images/BeConnected_Join the Alumni Family.jpg)